 I wrote a Colo-X Newsletter in the fourth quarter of 2015 with the heading Are we at turning point for the European colocation industry?.

-The reason for posing this question was that despite the well-founded concerns regarding ‘Equicity’s’ dominant market share, the Equinix/Telecity deal had just been given the go-ahead by the European Commission, and coincidentally at almost the same time one of the leading wholesale price aggressors, Infinity Data Centres had just signalled a significant change of strategy by selling their new 15MW Slough facility to Virtus.
+The reason for posing this question was that despite the well-founded concerns regarding ‘Equicity’s’ dominant market share, the Equinix/Telecity deal had just been given the go-ahead by the European Commission.
+Coincidentally, at almost the same time, one of the leading wholesale price aggressors (Infinity Data Centres) had just signalled a significant change of strategy by selling their new 15MW Slough facility to Virtus.

-Like many of the so-called wholesale operators at this time, in order to gain any sort of traction Infinity had rapidly scaled down their target customer size from large wholesale only, i.e. clients wanting 1MW or more to pure retail, that is one rack at a time.
-So, at a stroke Q4 2015 effectively saw two retail colocation options removed from the market and the years of what had essentially been a buyer’s marketcame to an end.
+Like many of the so-called wholesale operators at this time, in order to gain any sort of traction, Infinity had rapidly scaled down their target customer size from large wholesale only (i.e. clients wanting 1MW or more) to pure retail.
+So, at a stroke, Q4 2015 effectively saw two retail colocation options removed from the market, and the years of what had essentially been a buyer’s market came to an end.

-Some of my previous articles about this buyer’s marketphase can be found on the Colo-X website, but the key feature of this period leading up to these two transactions in 2015 was the price compression that we saw between the best pricing available for retail colocation buyers, i.e. those buying racks and the pricing available for the few large-scale, wholesale clients which had become very narrow indeed.
-A great time if you were buying colocation, with operators from all parts of the market, i.e. both wholesale and retail, keen to win your business.
+Some of my previous articles about this buyer’s-market phase can be found on the Colo-X website.
+But the key feature of the period leading up to these two transactions in 2015 was the price compression that we saw between the best pricing available for retail colocation buyers (i.e. those buying racks) and the pricing available for the few large-scale wholesale clients, which had become very narrow indeed.
+A great time if you were buying colocation, with operators from all parts of the market – both wholesale and retail – keen to win your business.

-And it’s worth remembering that it was these tougher years, especially when business confidence was low during the Euro crises, that lead to both of these transactions in 2015, with the ultra-competitive retail colocation market forcing Telecity’s originally proposed merger with Interxion in March 2015 (a very defensive move in my opinion) and also had to be a factor why the investors behind Infinity deciding that they’d had enough and it was time to withdraw.
-Well – how things have changed!
+And it’s worth remembering that it was these tougher years, especially when business confidence was low during the Euro crises, that led to both of these transactions in 2015.
+The ultra-competitive retail colocation market forced Telecity’s originally proposed merger with Interxion in March 2015 (a very defensive move in my opinion) and was also a factor in why the investors behind Infinity decided that they’d had enough and it was time to withdraw.
+Well, how things have changed!

 Significant changes to the London data centre market from 2016 onwards